-- We do not allow providers to add separate charges, called "balance billing."
-This is true even if we pay the provider less than the provider charged for a service.
-If we decide not to pay for some charges, you still do not have to pay them. - Whenever you get a bill from a network provider, send us the bill.
+- Because Buckeye pays the entire cost for your services, you are not responsible for paying any costs.
+Providers should not bill you anything for these services. - Whenever you get a bill from a network provider, send us the bill.
 We will contact the provider directly and take care of the problem. - If you have already paid a bill from a network provider, send us the bill and proof of any payment you made.
 We will work with the provider to refund your payment amount for your covered services.